jack1012/NA2018Spring/0227/README.md

 Question 1
 Compute 1+1/2+1/3+1/4+1/5 ...
 1/40

-> You can dirctly enter commands at command line
+> You can dirctly enter commands at command line <br>
 >   1+1/2+1/3+1/4+1/5